Miele Triflex HX1 Review

 Miele Triflex battery

-The Miele Triflex has a detachable battery, making it easy to replace and extend run time if you purchase.
+The Miele Triflex has a detachable battery, making it easy to replace and extend run time.

-You can get two batteries out of the box by purchasing the HX1 Pro, plus an extra charger.
+You can get two batteries with the HX1 Pro, plus an extra charger.

 Ergonomics and Usability